 Best for saving

 Revolut: You get spending categorisation and analysis, a daily spending limit option and spare change “round-ups”.
-Revolut also operates a “Vaults” system where you can allocate different funds into different pots to save up for certain things.
-The amount of interest you earn on your Vaults will depend on what account plan you’re on.
+Revolut also operates a “Pockets” system (previously called Vaults) where you can allocate different funds into different pots to save up for certain things.
+You can also open Revolut Savings to earn interest, with the amount of interest depending on what account plan you’re on.
 You don’t get any interest offered on your main account balance.

 Monzo: There are spending categorisation tools and monthly summaries, plus spare change “round-ups”.
 You can also create “Pots” in which you put money aside to save up for a specific goal.
-There is no interest offered on these regular Pots, or on your main account balance.
-But there is the option to open an interest-paying savings account or Pot through one of Monzo’s financial provider partners, and you can then manage that savings account through your Monzo app.
+There is no interest offered on regular Pots or on your main account balance.
+But you can open interest-paying savings pots or cash ISAs, and you can then manage these through your Monzo app.

-Verdict: All three have budgeting tools and allow you to siphon off money into separate buckets to help you save up for something, although none of those pay interest.
-Only Starling offers interest on your main account balance, and only Monzo has the option for customers on a free current account plan to open an interest-paying savings account from another provider.
+Verdict: All 3 have budgeting tools and allow you to siphon off money into separate buckets to help you save up for something.

 Round 3: Current or e-money account